Updated January 11, 2020

 Rachel Miller, and yes, she has credentials.

 Rachel is responsible for growing several successful Facebook Pages, the largest of which is Quirky Momma.
-Quirky Momma has almost 3.5 million Likes as of today.
+Quirky Momma has over 3 million Likes.
 Rachel no longer works on the QM Page but was a driving force until it reached over 2 million Likes.

 How much does Grow Your Audience cost?